OHSU residents receive the following benefits:

 - Voluntary retirement plan

-- Lab coats, business cards, pagers, long-distance authorization codes, meal tickets and laundry service for scrubs
+- Lab coats, business cards, pagers, long-distance authorization codes, meal tickets and scrubs

 Opportunities for outdoor recreation abound.
 Nearby rivers and lakes invite swimming, fishing, sailing and other water sports.
 Mt.
 Hood has a year-round ski area and is only an hour's drive away.
 The beautiful Oregon coast can be reached in about 90 minutes.
 Oregon is famous for its varied terrain of rivers, lakes, desert, national forests and parks.